Rapid cancer registration and associated clinical activity data

 - For breast, colorectal and cervical (within the gynaecological grouping) cancers, data on new cancer diagnoses will be affected by a reduction in screening activity,

-particularly during the peak of the COVID-19 impact and with the return to normal levels taking a varying amount of time.
+particularly during the initial peak of the COVID-19 pandemic and with the return to normal levels taking a varying amount of time.

 - National guidelines were published to inform the provision of systemic anticancer and radiotherapy treatments during the COVID-19 pandemic,

 on the basis of evidence available at the time, to protect patients and staff from COVID-19 infection or risk and to manage capacity.